This Is What Post-Traumatic Growth After The Pandemic Can Look Like

 When you’re in the thick of trauma, the human instinct is often to buckle down and get through it.
 It's only when the worst of the danger begins to pass that you start to really think through what happened.
 After that initial shock, people almost universally engage in what psychologists call “intrusive rumination,” say experts.
 That’s the endless ticker tape in your head of “I can’t believe this is happening, what’s going on, what am I going to do,” and so on.
 But if you can find a way to quell the anxiety and think more deliberately, you can start to explore more productive questions, like “How can I move forward?” or “What do I want to do differently?”

-Journaling can help you get a handle on your feelings; building a narrative about the trauma can be “a way to make coherent something that seems incoherent,” says Dr. Tedeschi.
+Journaling can help you get a handle on your feelings; building a narrative about the trauma can be “a way to make coherent something that seems incoherent,” says Dr Tedeschi.
 There’s no one best way to journal: You can start by free-writing for one page or a few minutes a day, or jot down the answers to the questions above.
 If that’s not your thing, meditation, exercise, or yoga can all help with emotional regulation, too.

 Strengthen your network.

 At a time when many people have been physically forced apart, it’s more important than ever to maintain social bonds.
 “Staying connected with others and being very purposeful about checking in supports your own and others’ wellbeing,” says Erika Felix, PhD, a licensed psychologist and associate professor at the University of California, Santa Barbara who studies collectively experienced traumas.
 “You want to have people you trust, who you feel you can be vulnerable with,” says Dr. Olson.
-Sharing your emotional experiences and having someone with whom you can talk things through can help you reframe what you’ve been through and find hope and possibility, Dr. Olson says.
+Sharing your emotional experiences and having someone with whom you can talk things through can help you reframe what you’ve been through and find hope and possibility, Dr Olson says.
 Even pets can serve in this role, adds Whitney Dominick, PhD, a social psychologist at Oakland University who has been studying post-traumatic growth during the pandemic.
-In her research, she’s found that many people are relying on their pets for social support during lockdowns, and that it’s helping.
+In her research, she’s found that many people are relying on their pets for social support during lockdowns and that it’s helping.

 Advertisement